 A great resource for choosing an FMS best suited for your individual application is a 3PL company.

-Professional 3PLs like Redwood Logistics are at the forefront of freight management software design and development.
+Redwood Logistics, with its Modern 4PL approach, is at the forefront of freight management software design and development.
 They work with the leading software developers and customize solutions, dashboards, and design to improve user-interface and improve scalability.

 If you'd like to learn more about upgrading your current freight management system or using a new FMS, contact Redwood Logistics today.